ericallam/docrails/guides/source/testing.md

 end
 ```

 NOTE: The `assert_emails` method is not tied to a particular deliver method and will work with emails delivered with either the `deliver_now` or `deliver_later` method.
-If we explicitly want to assert that the email has been enqueued we can use the `assert_enqueued_emails` method.
+If we explicitly want to assert that the email has been enqueued we can use the `assert_enqueued_email_with` ([examples above](#testing-enqueued-emails)) or `assert_enqueued_emails` methods.
 More information can be found in the [documentation here](https://api.rubyonrails.org/classes/ActionMailer/TestHelper.html).

 Testing Jobs
 ------------